 Associate of Office System Technologist: Degree Overview

-Some courses in an associate's degree program in office systems technology emphasize the human resources knowledge, ethical practices and communications skills graduates will need in an office environment.
-However, most classes focus on the technical aspects of office work, such as desktop publishing, word processing, managing e-mail and creating databases.
+Some courses in an associate's degree program in office systems technology emphasize human resources knowledge, ethical practices and the communication skills graduates will need in an office environment.
+However, most classes focus on the technical aspects of office work, such as desktop publishing, word processing, spreadsheets, e-mail management and database creation.
+Students might also gain general knowledge of business procedures, such as basic accounting, report preparation and business communications.
 Course offerings may include:

 - Accounting principles

 Graduates of an associate's program in office systems technology have many career choices, depending on the elective courses they chose.
 Career options may include:

 - Accounting clerk